 Eventually subverted with Lindsay Hartley (Theresa) and McKenzie Westmore's (Sheridan) respective pregnancies.
 While some attempt was initially made to hide both actresses' pregnancies, the characters were both eventually made to be pregnant.

 Long-Lost Relative: Too many to name.
 It seems to be a recurring theme on the show.
 Antonio Lopez-Fitzgerald, who had been living under the alias Brian O'Leary, is revealed to be the long lost oldest son of Pilar and older brother of Luis, Theresa, and Miguel.
 Liz Sanbourne is revealed to be the long lost adoptive sister of Eve Russell.
 Ethan Crane is revealed to be the long lost son of Sam Bennett and Ivy Winthrop-Crane, meaning that Ethan is actually a Bennett and not a Crane, even though Ethan has always identified with being a Crane his whole entire life.
-Chad Harris is revealed to be the long lost son go Alastair Crane and Liz Sanbourne (Chad was conceived out of rape when Alastair raped Liz when she was 14 years old; Liz gave Chad up for adoption).
-Beth Wallace is revealed to be the illegitimate child of Alastair Crane and Edna Wallace.
+Chad Harris is revealed to be the long lost son go Alistair Crane and Liz Sanbourne (Chad was conceived out of rape when Alistair raped Liz when she was 14 years old; Liz gave Chad up for adoption).
+Beth Wallace is revealed to be the illegitimate child of Alistair Crane and Edna Wallace.
 Charity Standish is revealed to be the niece of Grace Bennett and the daughter of Grace's twin sister, Faith, therefore, Charity is the long lost first cousin of Kay, Jessica and Noah Bennett.
 Vincent Clarkson (also known to be the infamous cross-dressing blackmailer) is revealed to be the long lost son of Julian Crane and Eve Russell.

 Sheridan later becomes one in the last few years of the show.